dpc10ster/RJafrocBook/docs/10C-OR-AnalysisApplications.md

 ## Hand calculation using dataset02 {#ORApplications-dataset02-hand}

 Dataset `dataset02` is well-know in the literature [@RN1993] as it has been widely used to illustrate advances in ROC methodology.
-The following code extract the numbers of modalities, readers and cases for `dataset02` and defines strings `modalityID`, `readerID` and `diffTRName` that will be needed later on.
+The following code extract the numbers of modalities, readers and cases for `dataset02` and defines strings `modalityID`, `readerID` and `diffTRName` that are needed for the hand-calculations.

 ```r